Director of Health Information

 The Health Information Department is available from 8 am to 4:30 pm, Monday through Friday, to provide patients with copies of their medical records.
 We are located on the top floor of the old Jefferson Medical Pavilion building across the street from the main hospital.

 Walk-In requests are available for small requests, but if you have a large request we ask that you call in advance so that we can have them ready for you when you arrive.
-Please call the main hospital number, 660-542-1695 and ask to be transferred to the HIM Department and we will be happy to assist you with your medical records requests.
+Please call the HIM Department at 660-329-6082 and we will be happy to assist you with your medical records requests.

 Please note that there are several HIPAA regulations that we must follow prior to processing your requests.